30 Things Every New Software Tester Should Learn

 ✓ (Task 23) Conferences

 My first software testing conference was TestBash Brighton 2016.
-I blogged about it from the viewpoint of is it just for testers.
-Kristine Corbus asked the reader to imagine a conference.
-Beren Van Daele felt like it was a homecoming.
+I blogged about it from the viewpoint of Is it just for testers?
+Beren Van Daele felt like it was a Homecoming.
 We all took a different angle based on our experience of the day.
-Cassandra Leung blogged about TestBash Manchester as a testers first TestBash.
-Danny Dainton has posted twice about TestBash Brighton, first from a volunteer perspective and second as a testimonial to how it changed his career.
+Cassandra Leung blogged about TestBash Manchester as a Tester's First TestBash.
+Danny Dainton has written about being a volunteer at TestBash Brighton.
 Dan Billing has also written about his TestBash 2014 experience, he went from experiencing it as an attendee to speaking at it.

 TestBash is not the only conference out there.
 Erik Brickarp kindly linked me his blog from Let's Test 2013, I love the line in it "You are never alone".
 Helena Jeret-Mäe also wrote about her experience of Let's Test 2014.
 Chris Kenst has a wonderful in depth look at CAST 2015.
 Finally, Keith Klain has written about his experience of Agile Testing Days.
 There are even more conferences out there, these are some first hand experiences of a few to help you get a feel for what to expect.